Joe Ghanem

 Joe Ghanem (born May 8, 1990 in Falougha, Lebanon) is a Lebanese racing driver and son of 1980's Lebanese Rally Champion Samir Ghanem.

 Ghanem became the first Lebanese to stand on a podium in a single seater race in Europe when he finished 2nd place in the 2009 Cooper Tires British Formula 3 International Series - National Class with Carlin Motorsport.
 He also is the first Lebanese to win a GT championship when he won the 2010-2011 UAE GT Championship (GTC).

 Ghanem is also a rally driver with several podium finishes in local and regional rallies.

 Career

 Karting

-Ghanem began his career in Karting.
-In 2004 he won the Lebanese Junior Championship Formula A.
+Currently, Joe works for BRN Racing Karting Team as a performance coach.
+Additionally, Ghanem began his career in Karting; In 2004, he won the Lebanese Junior Championship Formula A.